falconsmilie/phospy/README.md

 `--max-unmatched-fraction=0.0` means protein correction fails if the inner join would silently drop any phosphosite rows.
 Raise it only when you want to allow a small, bounded amount of row loss.

-The CLI is intentionally small in 1.0.0.
+The CLI is intentionally small.
 It does not currently expose pairwise comparison generation or the native `KinaseWorkflow` path.

 ## Validation Rules Worth Knowing